Washington Heights, New York City | Like us on Facebook | Follow us on Twitter

 In the Heights In Concert

 Word Up is once again popping up at the United Palace for this incredible night, when In the Heights, by Uptown's own Lin-Manuel Miranda, takes the stage at Washington Heights' most majestic venue.
 The award-winning musical opened on Broadway 5 years ago, in February 2008, and was set just blocks away from where the United Palace has stood for over 80 years.
 Come watch the show at a venue that was built for vaudeville theater, and swing by the Word Up stand in the lobby, where you can pick up books and other items from the authors and artists living in Washington Heights today.
-Tickets for the show are still available here
+Tickets for the show are still available here.

 Sunday, March 17, 2013 | 2pm

-The author of over 100 books of poetry, translations, and anthologies, Jerome Rothenberg is known for his ground-breaking contributions to the field of contemporary avant-garde, and also in the rediscovery of ancient, mostly non-Western poetics.
+An Afternoon with Jerome Rothenberg @ NoMAA Gallery, 178 Bennett Ave., 3rd floor The author of over 100 books of poetry, translations, and anthologies, Jerome Rothenberg is known for his ground-breaking contributions to the field of contemporary avant-garde, and also in the rediscovery of ancient, mostly non-Western poetics.
 On a rare visit from the West Coast, Rothenberg will be giving a reading, followed by a discussion.
 Curated by Jake Marmer, this event is cosponsored by the Dorot Foundation, Fort Tryon Jewish Center, Word Up Community Bookshop/Librería Comunitaria, and Northern Manhattan Arts Alliance.

-1st Latina Women Encounter: Deepening our Womanhood
+Saturday, March 30, 2013 | 10am-6pm 1st Latina Women Encounter: Deepening our Womanhood

 @ Gregorio Luperon High School, 501 West 165th St.